GeoPlatform/node-gpoauth/README.md

 ---
 > ## errorRefreshingAccessToken (optional)
 > This event is called when node-gpoauth was not able to successfully refresh an accessToken.
-This usually happnens when either node-gpoauth does not have a refreshToken associated to the accessToken or when the gpoauth server refused to grant another access token.
+This usually happens when either node-gpoauth does not have a refreshToken associated to the accessToken or when the gpoauth server refused to grant another access token.
 >
 >**NOTE:**
->By default, if this event is not implemented the request will be treated as a regular unauthenticaedRequest and will be handeled by that event.
+>By default, if this event is not implemented the request will be treated as a regular unauthenticatedRequest and will be handled by that event.
 >
 >**Parameters:**
 >